4-5 years

 Surgery:

-1. It takes approximately two hours under general anesthesia.
+1. It takes approximately 2.5-3 hours under general anesthesia.

 After the Surgery: